 - Group members shall sign a guarantee/undertaking to repay the loan

-- The group will repay the loan into the bank account of the Youth Enterprise Development Fund, which The Youth Fund officers will provide.
+- The group will repay the loan into the Youth Enterprise Development Fund bank account, which The Youth Fund officers will provide.

 - Group loans have no interest but a one-off management fee of 5%, deducted from the loan at disbursement.

 - In the case of partnerships, 70% of the partners should be between 18-34 years.